Azure/iot-edge-v1/README.md

 General documentation

-- [Dev box setup](doc/devbox_setup.md) (devbox_setup.md) contains instructions for configure your machine to build the Azure IoT Gateway SDK.
+- [Dev box setup](doc/devbox_setup.md) contains instructions for configure your machine to build the Azure IoT Gateway SDK.
-- [Getting started](doc/getting_started.md) (getting_started.md) contains an introduction to the Azure IoT Gateway SDK as well as a detailed walkthrough of the [Hello World sample](doc/sample_helloworld.md).
+- [Getting started](doc/getting_started.md) contains an introduction to the Azure IoT Gateway SDK as well as a detailed walkthrough of the [Hello World sample](doc/sample_hello_world.md).

 Samples

-- [Hello World sample](doc/sample_helloworld.md) (sample_hello_world.md) contains step by step instructions for building and running the Hello World sample.
+- [Hello World sample](doc/sample_hello_world.md) contains step by step instructions for building and running the Hello World sample.
-- [Simulated Device](doc/sample_simulated_device.md) (sample_simulated_device.md) contains step by step instructions for building and running the Simulated Device sample.
+- [Simulated Device](doc/sample_simulated_device_cloud_upload.md) contains step by step instructions for building and running the Simulated Device sample.
-- [TI Sensor Tag](doc/sample_sensor_tag.md) (sample_sensor_tag.md) contains step by step instructions for building and running the TI Sensor Tag sample.
+- [TI Sensor Tag](doc/sample_ble.md) contains step by step instructions for building and running the TI Sensor Tag sample.

-API documentation can be found at http://azure.github.io/azure-iot-gateway-sdk/api_reference/c.
+API documentation can be found [here](http://azure.github.io/azure-iot-gateway-sdk/api_reference/c/html).

 ### /samples
 This folder contains all of the samples for the Azure IoT Gateway SDK.
 Samples are seperated in their own folders.
 Step by step instructions for building and running each sample can be found in a sample specific .md file located in azure-iot-gateway-sdk/doc.

 ### /modules
 This folder contains all of the modules included with the Azure IoT Gateway SDK.
 Each module represents a specific piece of functionality that can be composed into an end to end gateway solution.
-API documentation for the modules that ship as part of the Azure IoT Gateway SDK can be found [here](whttp://azure.github.io/azure-iot-gateway-sdk).
 Details on the implementation of each module can be found in each module's devdoc/ folder.

 ### /core
 This folder contains all of the core infrastructure necessary to create a gateway solution.
 In general, developers only need to use components in the core folder, not modify them.
-API documentation for core infrastructure can be found [here](www.UPDATE_LINK.com).
+API documentation for core infrastructure can be found [here](http://azure.github.io/azure-iot-gateway-sdk/api_reference/c/html).
 Details on the implementation of core components can be found in the [core/devdoc](core/devdoc).

 ### /build
 This is the default folder that cmake will place the output from our build scripts.
 The developer always has the final say about the destinaiton of build output by creating a folder, navigating to it, and then running cmake from there.
-Detailed instructions are contained in each sample doc (doc/sample_samplename.md).
+Detailed instructions are contained in each sample doc.